 Trimming or Removal of Trees in Right of Ways

 Trees that are located on private property, but overhang public property or streets, will only be pruned by the City of Tampa if they are interfering with access or emergency vehicle height clearance.
 Pruning will also occur if there has been a branch failure that is blocking access to a public street, sidewalk or driveway apron off the public street.
 Please contact the Tampa Parks and Recreation Department 274-5164.

-To request the trimming and/or removal of trees within medians, City owned empty lots and alleys, please contact the Clean City Division, (813) 307-5513.
+To request the trimming and/or removal of trees within medians, City owned empty lots and alleys, please contact the Neighborhood Enhancement Division, (813) 307-5513.

 To request trimming or report trees on overhead power lines, please contact Tampa Electric (TECO) Line Clearance office at 223-0800 or 228-1111.

-Trees over 34 inches in trunk diameter may qualify for grand tree designation.
+Trees over 34 inch in trunk diameter may qualify for grand tree designation.
 Grand trees have elevated protection requirements and may only be removed under certain circumstances.
 In addition, permits are required for pruning grand trees.
 Permit fees for pruning grand trees are $99 for each site.
-Permit fees for hazardous frand tree removal are $128 for each site; non-hazardous grand tree removal request, $514.
-Please contact Planning and Development, Natural Resources Division, 274-3100 for additional information.
+Permit fees for hazardous grand tree removal Are $128 for each site; non-hazardous grand tree removal request, $514.
+Please contact Parks and Recreation, Natural Resources Division, 274-5164 for additional information.